• Skip to primary navigation

 • Use a double boiler to melt the white chocolate - since white chocolate has a high sugar content and milk powder content, it tends to burn easily and can seize up if you try to melt it in the microwave.
 The best way to melt it without wasting your money (white chocolate isn't cheap!) is to chop it up and place it in a bowl over a pot of barely simmering water.
 The indirect heat will melt it gently.
 Do not put the bowl over direct heat.

 • Chill the dough - giving this dough time to sit in the fridge will help the cocoa settle into the butter and will give time to let the flour hydrate.
-This produces chewier cookies with a richer flavour.
+This produces chewier cookies with a richer flavor.

 • Measure the flour accurately to ensure you get the right texture.
 Too much flour will makes them dry and crumbly, and too little will cause them to spread excessively.